ansterONE/first-steps/test.md

 education in an online and offline context that are valuable to other universities, public institutions and companies.

-In order to involve a large number of students, researcher, scholars but also non-technology biased people in general terms, the platform reaches out to other universities, knowledge institutions and private partners alike in order to initiate a dialogue about new forms of education that not only integrates ICT but empowers a large number of people to use and shape these technologies to their specific needs.
-Due to the open licenses used the digital tools developed by the students can be applied and altered also by social institutions, civic movements or the general public.
+In order to involve a large number of students, researchers, scholars but also non-technology biased people in general terms, the platform reaches out to other universities, knowledge institutions and private partners alike in order to initiate a dialogue about new forms of education that not only integrates ICT but empowers a large number of people to use and shape these technologies to their specific needs.
+Due to the open licenses used, also social institutions, civic movements or the general public can apply and alter the digital tools.

 **1.3 Concept and approach, quality of the coordination and support measures**